 In Tairawhiti we treasure our waterways and want to protect them from freshwater pests, now and for the next generation.
-We remind you to take care while enjoying our rivers and lakes to stop the spread of pest plants and fish between waterways.
+A reminder to take care while out enjoying our rivers and lakes, we could be unknowingly spreading plant and fish pests between waterways.

 Protect our waterways